Old Park Primary School

 - Religion: Does not apply

-- Previous Ofsted grade: Satisfactory on 19th October 2010
+- Previous Ofsted grade: Outstanding on 25th November 2008

 - Ofsted report: View the Ofsted report